Kakamotobi/Learned/Computer Science/Computer-System.md

 - A CPU calculates the necessary computations for running applications on the computer.
   - Ex: a software written in JS, which are essentially a set of instructions, will be compiled into machine code for the CPU to execute.
 - The **clock speed/rate** of a CPU is measured in GHz (billions of cycles per second).
+- **Instructions Per Cycle(IPC)** refers to the number of instructions that the CPU can complete per cycle.
+  - Ex: CPU A with 2.4 GHz and 2 IPC is better than CPU B with 2.4 GHz and 1 IPC.
 #### Machine Instruction Cycle
 <p align="center">
   <img src="https://github.com/Kakamotobi/Learned/blob/main/Computer%20Science/refImg/machine-instruction-cycle.png" alt="Machine Instruction Cycle" width="80%" /><br />